-Over the past six seasons, Lehr has guided the Worcester Sharks to become one of the top regarded franchises in the AHL.
-Along with current Worcester President Michael Mudd, Lehr was instrumental in developing and producing the Worcester bid to the AHL Board of Governors in order to secure the 2009 AHL All-Star Classic for the city of Worcester, the first time in 50 years the AHL All-Star Classic was held in Massachusetts.
+Over the past three seasons, Lehr has guided the Worcester Sharks to become one of the top regarded franchises in the AHL.
+Along with Michael Mudd, he was instrumental in developing and producing the Worcester bid to the AHL Board of Governors in order to secure the 2009 AHL All-Star Classic for the city of Worcester, the first time in 50 years the AHL All-Star Classic was held in Massachusetts.
 The 2009 AHL All-Star Classic was a tremendous success, with all four events filled to capacity and showcased the city of Worcester to host such an event.

-Lehr successfully worked in Major League Baseball and for several regional sports networks.
-He served as the regional director of programming and network operations for SportsChannel Ohio in Cleveland and Cincinnati from 1991-93.
+Prior to joining Sharks Minor holdings, Lehr successfully worked in Major League Baseball and for regional sports networks.
+He served as the Regional Director of Programming and Network Operations for SportsChannel Ohio in Cleveland and Cincinnati from 1991-1993.
 Under his direction, SportsChannel captured its first local Emmy Award for "Outstanding Sports Coverage" of Indians Baseball.
 He also spent time in management roles with Prime Cable of Chicago and Westinghouse Broadcasting, Inc.

-In 1993, Lehr became director of broadcasting and entertainment for the Cleveland Indians.
+In 1993, Lehr became Director of Broadcasting for the Cleveland Indians.
 During his tenure with the Indians, he oversaw the creation of the Indians Radio Network, negotiated broadcasting contracts and successfully engineered the formation of ballpark entertainment at Jacobs Field.

-In 1996, he joined the Baltimore Orioles as vice president of marketing, sales and broadcasting.
+In 1996 he joined the Baltimore Orioles as Vice President of Marketing and Broadcasting.
 While with the Orioles, Lehr was responsible for overseeing many facets of the organization including marketing, broadcasting, advertising, corporate partnerships, luxury suite sales, retail operations, on-line ventures, ballpark entertainment, publishing, fantasy camps, spring training operations, promotions and ticket sales.
 Under his leadership, the Orioles more than doubled their corporate sponsorship and broadcasting revenues while setting a franchise high in ticket sales.
-He was a member of both the marketing and advertising committees for Major League Baseball.
+He was a member of both the Marketing and Advertising committees for Major League Baseball.

 Lehr’s commitment to the community has followed him in each city he has lived.
-He has been active for such charity groups as Big & Little Brothers, Cleveland Indians Charities, Orioles Foundation, American Lung Association, Grant-A-Wish, American Cancer Society, YMCA, Special Olympics, Cleveland Sports Commission, the Worcester Chamber of Commerce, the San Jose Chamber of Commerce and several other youth sports organizations.
+He has been active for such charity groups as Big & Little Brothers, Cleveland Indians Charities, Orioles Foundation, American Lung Association, Grant-A-Wish, YMCA, Special Olympics, Cleveland Sports Commission and several other youth sports organizations.